RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>1</sup> And straightway in the morning the chief priests held a consultation with the elders and scribes and the whole council, and bound Jesus, and carried [him] away, and delivered [him] to Pilate.
 <sup>2</sup> And Pilate asked him, Art thou the King of the Jews?
 And he answering said unto him, Thou sayest [it].
 <sup>3</sup> And the chief priests accused him of many things: but he answered nothing.
-<sup>4</sup> And Pilate asked him again, saying, Answerest thou nothing ? behold how many things they witness against thee.
+<sup>4</sup> And Pilate asked him again, saying, Answerest thou nothing? behold how many things they witness against thee.
 <sup>5</sup> But Jesus yet answered nothing; so that Pilate marvelled.
 <sup>6</sup> Now at [that] feast he released unto them one prisoner, whomsoever they desired.
 <sup>7</sup> And there was [one] named Barabbas, [which lay] bound with them that had made insurrection with him, who had committed murder in the insurrection.